webstreamr/webstreamr/README.md

 Optional.
 Proxies which should be used based on domain.
 Supports minimatch.
 E.g. `dood.to:http://USERNAME:PASSWORD@IP:PORT,*:socks5://172.17.0.1:1080` would use an http proxy for dood.to and a socks5 proxy for all other domains.

+Some hosters are a bit picky when it comes to IPs.
+Best case is if you use a residential IP.
+If you can't do that, then I suggest to use a VPN / proxy like Cloudflare WARP.
+DoodStream is not working with WARP.
+Free Webshare proxies seem to work with it.

 #### `TMDB_ACCESS_TOKEN`

 **Required**.
 TMDB access token to get information like title and year for content.
 Use the [API Read Access Token](https://www.themoviedb.org/settings/api).